ori-drs/pronto/README.md

 Support for quadruped robots, full ROS conversion and logo design by Marco Camurri  ([IIT Dynamic Legged System Lab](http://dls.iit.it) and [ORI Dynamic Robot Systems Group](https://ori.ox.ac.uk/labs/drs/))

-Additional contributions from: Andy Barry, Pat Marion, Dehann Fourie, Marco Frigerio, Michele Focchi, Benoit Casseau.
+Additional contributions (in random order) from: Andy Barry, Pat Marion, Dehann Fourie, Marco Frigerio, Michele Focchi, Benoit Casseau, Wolfgang Merkt, Russell Buchanan.

 ## License
 Pronto is released under the LGPL v2.1 license.
 Please see the LICENSE file attached to this document for more information.
+Some of the dependencies might have a different license, please see the corresponding file or declaration for each individual dependency.